Flotsam, jetsam, lagan and derelict

-In maritime law, flotsam, jetsam, lagan, and derelict are specific kinds of shipwreck.
+In maritime law, flotsam, jetsam, lagan, and derelict are terms for various types of property lost or abandoned at sea.
 The words have specific nautical meanings, with legal consequences in the law of admiralty and marine salvage.
-A shipwreck is defined as the remains of a ship that has been wrecked—a destroyed ship at sea, whether it has sunk or is floating on the surface of the water.
+A shipwreck is defined as the remains of a ship that has been wrecked, whether it has sunk or is floating on the surface of the water.